Dylan-Ay/Gallery/README.md

 It's a JavaScript vanilla project.

 The functionalities are :
-- Filter the differences pictures by categories
+- Filter the differents pictures by categories
 - The modal, which allows you to open the picture bigger
 - The slider, which allows you to browse trough the differents pictures according to which filter is on when the picture is opened